 - APP_VERSION: The version of the app that you use.
 Updating the version helps in showing differences in execution times of a function over a period of time. - CUSTOM_LINK: The dashboard can be visited at localhost:5000/{{CUSTOM_LINK}}. - DATABASE: Suppose you have multiple projects where you're working on and want to separate the results.
-Then you can specify different database_names, such that the result of each project is stored in its own database. - USERNAME and PASSWORD: Must be used for logging into the dashboard.
+Then you can specify different database names, such that the result of each project is stored in its own database. - USERNAME and PASSWORD: Must be used for logging into the dashboard.
 Thus both are required. - GUEST_USERNAME and GUEST_PASSWORD: A guest can only see the results, but cannot configure/download any data. - GIT: Since updating the version in the configuration-file when updating code isn't very useful, it is a better idea to provide the location of the git-folder.
 From the git-folder, The version is automatically retrieved by reading the commit-id (hashed value).
 The location is relative to the configuration-file. - OUTLIER_DETECTION_CONSTANT: When the execution time is more than this constant average, extra information is logged into the database.
-A default value for this variable is 2.5, but can be changed in the config-file. - TEST_DIR, N, SUBMIT_RESULTS_URL: To enable Travis to run your unit tests and send the results to the dashboard, you have to set those values: - TEST_DIR specifies where the unit tests reside. - SUBMIT_RESULTS_URL specifies where Travis should upload the test results to.
-When left out, the results will not be sent anywhere, but the performance collection process will still run. - N specifies the number of times Travis should run each unit test. - COLORS: The endpoints are automatically hashed into a color.
+A default value for this variable is 2.5, but can be changed in the config-file. - OUTLIERS_ENABLED: Whether you want to collect information about outliers.
+If you set this to true, the expected overhead is a bit larger, as you can find here. - TEST_DIR: Specifies where the unit tests reside.
+This will show up in the configuration in the Dashboard. - COLORS: The endpoints are automatically hashed into a color.
 However, if you want to specify a different color for an endpoint, you can set this variable.
 It must be a dictionary with the endpoint-name as a key, and a list of length 3 with the RGB-values.
 For example:

 '''

-COLORS={'main':[0,97,255], 'static':[255,153,0]}
+COLORS={ 'main':[0,97,255], 'static':[255,153,0]}

 '''